-NUR 697 focuses on developing advanced competencies in the assessment of the health status of patients.
-Students work in clinical settings with preceptors who provide guidance and feedback in the areas of history and physical assessment and diagnostic reasoning for adults and older adults.
+NUR 696 focuses on developing advanced competencies in the assessment of health status of patients.
+Students work in clinical settings with preceptors who provide guidance and feedback in the areas of history and physical assessment and diagnostic reasoning.
 Students will have opportunities to obtain advanced knowledge and clinical skill in performing common diagnostic and therapeutic procedures related to the role of the nurse practitioner.
+This practicum requires 75 direct clinical hours.
 CO: NUR 694.